ultraleap/UnityPlugin/README.md

 > - Does not resolve dependencies automatically.
 > - Discovering versions requires looking through repository tags.
 >
 > If the OpenUPM workflow does not meet your needs, consider using the Local UPM Package contributor workflow instead of a Git URL.
-It is not suspectable to the non-deterministic version pitfall and will resolve dependencies automatically.
+It is not susceptible to the non-deterministic version pitfall and will resolve dependencies automatically.
 However, the contributor workflow requires using git to change between versions.
 > Another alternative is to use

 The headings below will guide you in accomplishing specific tasks tailored to the UnityPlugin but for more details it is recommended to read Unity's documentation for [installing using Git URL][upm-giturl-installing] and handling [Git dependencies][upm-giturl-dependencies].